Ebisu Drift Matsuri (Ebisu Drift Festival)

 Even if you cannot drive, you can make your way there to watch the incredible maneuvers of drifters as they screech their way through the courses.
 A big allure of the festival is the atmosphere of being among drivers and car enthusiasts.

-The information in this post is accurate as of 2023 but could change.
 For updated information, please refer to the official site of the Ebisu Circuit (in Japanese).

 Venue Details